TheJelmega/prog-lang/design/README.md

            | ';'
 ```

-A function associates a block of code with a name with a set of generics, parameters, effects, a return type, only the name is required.
+A function associates a block of code with a name with a set of generics, parameters, effects, and a return type, only the name is required.

-When refered to, a function yields a first-class value of a the corresponding zero-sized [function item type](#11114-function-types), which when called evaluates to a drectir call to a function.
+When refered to, a function yields a first-class value of a the corresponding zero-sized [function item type](#11114-function-types), which when called evaluates to a direct call to a function.

 A function can be declared `unsafe`, requiring it to be called from an unsafe context, but allowing any `unsafe` code to be called from within the function.